satyendrakumarsharma/release-management-system/README.md

 # release-management-system
-This is a javaFX application to execute operations on remote unix servers.
+This is a desktop application to execute a sequence of operations on remote unix servers.

+Programming Language
+Java

+Design Patterns
+Chain of Responsibility